Complaint & Report Outcomes

 Discipline Committee Referrals

-A Discipline Committee Referral is a disposition of the ICRC where allegations of professional misconduct or incompetence have been referred for a hearing.
+A Referral to the Discipline Committee is a disposition of the ICRC where allegations of professional misconduct or incompetence have been referred for a hearing.

-The following are Discipline Referrals currently in effect:
+The Discipline Referrals currently in effect may be found here: